gorenje/millieons.org/w/dealer.md

        Your own personal dealer.
 ```

 This is an homage (not to mention bastardisation) of [Personal Jesus](https://en.wikipedia.org/wiki/Personal_Jesus).
-Pro tip: Even depeche mode said that the johnny cash version is best.
+Pro tip: Even depeche mode said that the johnny cash version is the best.